Counseling Education

 The median income for a household in the city was $60,494, and the median income for a family was $70,140.
 Males had a median income of $51,207 versus $31,489 for females.
 The per capita income for the city was $24,958.
 About 4.0% of families and 5.2% of the population were below the poverty line, including 6.6% of those under age 18 and 7.5% of those age 65 or over.

-The current City Manager, Mark D. Vanderpool, has served as the city manager since 2004.
+The current city manager, Mark Vanderpool, has served as the city manager since 2004.
 In December 2020, the City Council voted to increase Vanderpool's salary by 23%, making him the third highest-paid city administrator of similar cities in Michigan.
+The position is appointed by the mayor and the city council.

-Sterling Heights is located in Michigan's 25th House of Representatives district and Michigan's 30th House of Representatives district, District 25 is represented by Democrat Nate Shannon and District 30 is represented by Republican Diana Farrington, Sterling Heights is located in Michigan's 10th Senate district, represented by Republican Michael D. MacDonald.
+Sterling Heights is located in Michigan's 25th House of Representatives district and Michigan's 30th House of Representatives district, District 25 is represented by Democrat Nate Shannon and District 30 is represented by Republican Diana Farrington.
+The city is located in Michigan's 10th Senate district, represented by Republican Michael D. MacDonald.

-Nationally, Sterling Heights is situated in both Michigan's 10th congressional district, represented by Republican John James.
+Nationally, Sterling Heights is situated in Michigan's 10th congressional district, represented by Republican John James.

 In the 2020 presidential election, 70,204 ballots were cast, with incumbent Donald Trump receiving 38,451 votes (54.77%) to Joe Biden's 30,587 votes (43.56%).